‘Justice for J6’ rally scares Washington but organizers call it a civil rights action

 The organizers of the “Justice for J6” rally scheduled for Saturday at the U.S. Capitol say they are spotlighting the “immoral” treatment of people charged in connection with the Jan.
 6 riot.

-The rally is expected to bring about 600 people to Capitol Hill amid fresh allegations that accused rioters suffer harsh treatment in jails and are denied due process in the legal system.
+The rally is expected to bring about 600 people to Capitol Hill amid fresh allegations that accused rioters suffer harsh treatment in jails and are being denied due process in the legal system.

 “Our motivation is to raise the profile of our fellow Americans who are having their civil rights abused, being denied their constitutional rights, and are being treated as political prisoners,” said Matt Braynard, the main organizer behind the rally.